 What is Jetpack Compose

 Jetpack Compose is a toolkit launched by Google to build native UI in Android.
 The main motive for launching this is to provide a productive and simple approach to creating UI in Android.
 Building UI using Compose is opposite to the traditional approach (building UI using XML).
-As we know XML was an imperative UI design approach, But on the other hand, Jetpack compose is a declarative UI design approach. and it allows developers to design the UI based on what data they receive.
+As we know, XML was an imperative UI design approach, but Jetpack compose is a declarative UI design approach. and it allows developers to design the UI based on what data they receive.
 There are several declarative UI frameworks like Flutter, React Native, SwiftUI and Jetpack Compose.

 Difference between Imperative and Declarative approaches: –